hermessuen/electrodeProject/README.md

 particular bucket

 # Data Analysis
-There are 4 data analysis functions:
+There are 5 data analysis functions:

 1. calculate_mean_activations
 2. category_impact
 3. get_brodmann_areas
 4. get_num_electrodes_in_area
+5. perform_sign_test

 The first one calculates the mean activations of the responses.
 You pass in a category, the Visual area of interest (V1-IT), and the time bin.
 Alternatively, you can pass in the parameter of "All" which means it will average across all electrodes.
 You can also pass in "All" for the time bin parameter which will return all of the time bin responses for a given electrode.